Man arrested with stolen vehicle

 According to Floyd County Jail reports:

-Reports do not indicate the make or model of the vehicle, or where it had been stolen from, only that the value of the vehicle was more than $500 which resulted in the felony charge.
+The vehicle had been reported stolen on April 26, according to investigators.
+Reports do not indicate the make or model, or where it had been stolen from, only that the value of the vehicle was more than $500, which resulted in the felony charge.